The hit-and-run that injured three Penn nurses highlights a wider problem of violence against health-care workers

 Security measures in place at Presbyterian

-Immediately after the hit-and-run, Presbyterian started requiring anyone dropping someone off at the emergency room to turn their car off and step out of the driver’s seat before nurses will extricate a victim from the car.
+Immediately after the hit-and-run, Presbyterian started requiring anyone dropping someone off at the emergency room to turn off the car and step out of the driver’s seat before nurses will extricate a victim from the car.

-Being struck by a car is not the only risk that nurses face responding to “scoop and runs,” as first-responders call it when Philadelphia police who encounter a gunshot victim drive them immediately to the hospital instead of waiting for an ambulance.
-By saving time, this measure saves lives, studies show, but hospital staff can be injured if they don’t properly lift a patient from the car.
+Being struck by a car is not the only risk that nurses face responding to a “scoop and run,” as first-responders call it when Philadelphia police who encounter a gunshot victim drive them immediately to the hospital instead of waiting for an ambulance.
+By saving time, this measure saves lives, studies show, but hospital staff can be injured if they don’t lift a patient from the car properly.

 The hospital, like many in the city, has long had procedures to protect nurses from injuring themselves in the heavy lifting involved.

 Other security measures have reduced the threat from people taking weapons inside the hospital, said Yaya Diakite, Presbyterian’s security director.
-As word spread about Presbyterian’s metal detectors and pat-down policies, fewer people bring guns to the hospital, though security officers still find about 25 a month at the ED entrance and about 20 to 30 a month hospital-wide, he said.
+As word has spread about Presbyterian’s metal detectors and pat-down policies, fewer people are bringing guns to the hospital, though security officers still find about 25 a month at the ED entrance and about 20 to 30 a month hospital-wide, he said.

-“One of the reasons that we have a lower incidences of physical violence that other hospitals is that this organization has made a commitment to try and protect the staff as much as we possibly can,” said Bob Russel, Presbyterian’s CEO.
+“One of the reasons that we have a lower incidence of physical violence than other hospitals is that this organization has made a commitment to try and protect the staff as much as we possibly can,” said Bob Russell, Presbyterian’s CEO.
 “You have to feel safe if you’re going to provide care to patients.”

 ‘We cannot stand by’

-Assaults against health care workers have risen nationally in recent years.
-In a survey of 500 emergency nurses conducted by the Emergency Nurses Association in 2024, 56% said they’d been verbally assaulted, threatened with violence, or physically assaulted in the last month.
+Assaults against health-care workers have risen nationally in recent years.
+In a survey of 500 emergency nurses conducted by the Emergency Nurses Association in 2024, 56% said they had been verbally assaulted, threatened with violence, or physically assaulted in the last month.

 Health-care workers around the city have reported rising incidences of violence, physical and verbal, that contribute to burnout and stress.
 Paramedics have also reported verbal and physical abuse.

-On Thursday, a Philadelphia fire department paramedic was in critical condition after a patient stabbed him twice in an ambulance.
+On Thursday, a Philadelphia Fire Department paramedic was in critical condition after a patient stabbed him twice inside an ambulance.

 “As workplace violence worsens, where is the line drawn between tolerating mistreatment and protecting our safety?
 Many of us have brushed off verbal attacks, and perhaps even the physical ones, but now we cannot stand by as our colleagues are being struck by cars,” a nurse and a doctor who work at Penn wrote in an Inquirer expert opinion piece, calling for new laws in the aftermath of the hit-and-run.